Versus (9ice album)

-Versus, also known by the longer title Versus: The Battle Line Is Drawn, is the fifth studio album by Nigerian indigenous artist 9ice.
-It was released on 7 December 2011 by Alapomeji Ancestral Records simultaneously alongside Bashorun Gaa.
-The album features a blend of Afrobeat and hip hop.
-The album was titled Versus because many artists are featured on the album, in which, 9ice is "versing" them, when, really, he's featuring them on his songs.
-Notable artists were featured on the album, including 2Face Idibia, Banky W., Duncan Mighty, Seriki, Mode 9, V.I.P, Tiwa Savage, Wizkid, Dagrin, M.I, Ajayi Brovas, Kwaw Kese, Timaya, Kwam 1, and Wizboyy.
-The producers that worked on the album include ID Cabasa, Puffy Tee, Tee-Y Mix, Cheepho, Spellz, Duncan Mighty, E.L, and D'Tunes.
-The fifth track off the album, Iya Alariya, was supposed to feature veteran musician King Sunny Adé, but the label failed to make time to get Adé and 9ice in the studio.
+Versus is the fifth studio album by Nigerian singer 9ice.
+It was released on 7 December 2011 by Alapomeji Ancestral Records in conjunction with Bashorun Gaa.
+The album features a blend of Afrobeats and hip hop.
+The album was titled Versus because it includes many guest artists, with 9ice framing the collaborations as lyrical face-offs rather than standard features.
+The artists featured on the album include 2Face Idibia, Banky W., Duncan Mighty, Seriki, Mode 9, V.I.P, Tiwa Savage, Wizkid, Dagrin, M.I, Ajayi Brovas, Kwaw Kese, Timaya, Kwam 1, and Wizboyy.
+Production was handled by ID Cabasa, Puffy Tee, Tee-Y Mix, Cheepho, Spellz, Duncan Mighty, E.L, and D'Tunes.
+The fifth track off the album, "Iya Alariya", was supposed to feature King Sunny Adé, but the label failed to make time to get Adé and 9ice in the studio.
 Versus was nominated for Best R&B/Pop Album at The Headies 2012.

+Background and promotion

+Versus was delayed three times; it was initially scheduled for release in December 2010, but got pushed back.
+It got pushed back again to March 2011, but was not released.
+The album's release was much anticipated due to a publicised feud 9ice had with Nigerian rapper Ruggedman.
+In an interview with Channels TV, 9ice said that the dual release of Versus (and Bashorun Gaa) was inspired by how Fuji singers released multiple albums in a year.
+In a separate interview with Showtime Celebrity, he explained the album's delayed release was to allow his previous album, Tradition (2009), time to breathe and gain momentum.

+9ice promoted Versus with an album launch concert on 11 March 2012 held at the Eko Hotel in Lagos.
+The concert featured a stage decorated with native and street themes.
+Guest performers included Tiwa Savage, P-Square, Wizkid, and members of the Coded Tunes collective, such as Lord of Ajasa, Jahbless, and Reminisce.
+Other appearances included Wande Coal, Don Jazzy, and Fuji musician Kwam 1.
+Abimbola Fashola, wife of the Lagos State governor was in attendance at the concert.
+The concert included performances of tracks from Versus as well as previously released tracks.

 Singles

 The album's initial singles, "Loni Ni", "Safarawe", and "Atamatase", were all released on 12 February 2010, with "Loni Ni" featuring a guest appearance from Dagrin, "Safarawe" featuring M.I, and "Atamatase" featuring Mode 9.
-Following those four singles, "All The Way" featuring P-Square dropped on 9 November 2010.
-Notably, the music video for "Loni Ni" premiered on 14 November 2011, and was directed by GINI.
+Following those three singles, "All The Way" featuring P-Square was released on 9 November 2010.
+The music video for "Loni Ni" premiered on 14 November 2011, and was directed by GINI.
 "Health is Wealth" featuring fuji musician Kwam 1 was released on 6 March 2011 as another single off the album.
-The final single, "Insanity" arrived on 30 October 2011, featuring Kwaw Kese.
+The final single, "Insanity" was released on 30 October 2011, featuring Kwaw Kese.
 The music video for the opening track, "Life Is Beautiful" featuring 2Baba, was released on 5 April 2015 and was directed by HG2 Filmworks.